grady/ukydissertation/README.md

 To use the package, place the `ukydissertation.cls` file in the same directory as your source file and use `\documentclass{ukydissertation}`.

-The `example.tex` file contains a minimal example, suitable as a starting point for your own document.
+The `example.*` files contain a minimal example, suitable as a starting point for your own document.
+The macros available within the class are fully documented in `ukydissertation.pdf`.